SmineDDF/babel-plugin-jsx-html/README.md

     "extends": "babel-plugin-jsx-html/tsconfig"
 }
 ```
-This instructs TS to not assume that JSX syntax means "we are using react" and process it, leaving JSX to babel.
+This instructs TS to not assume that JSX syntax means "we are using react" and not preprocess it for React.

 If you can't extend tsconfig for some reason, you can directly include needed
 config parts: